-- 1. Understand the concept of the walled garden. - 2.
-Describe Open Social, Facebook Connect, and the contrasting motivations of their backers. - 3.
-List and discuss the potential benefits and risks of engaging in the kinds of inter-site sharing and collaboration efforts described in this section.
+- 1. Describe Facebook's efforts to integrate its service with other Web sites and the potential strategic benefit for Facebook and its partners. - 2.
+List and discuss the potential benefits and risks of engaging in the kinds of intersite sharing and collaboration efforts described in this section.